mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/cancel_http_requests.md

 This document was recently modified to reflect the switch from Axios to Fetch
 :::

-Having Taquito implemented in composable modules is a design choice to allow users to customize the modules to meet some of their specific needs.
+Having Webmavryk implemented in composable modules is a design choice to allow users to customize the modules to meet some of their specific needs.

 One of these needs might be the ability to **cancel** HTTP requests to optimize the network.
-Indeed, Taquito has heavy methods that make a lot of requests to the RPC.
+Indeed, Webmavryk has heavy methods that make a lot of requests to the RPC.
 For example, in some cases, users might want to cancel almost immediately a call when using it in user interfaces.
 It is possible to incorporate some logic into the `HttpBackend` and `RpcClient` classes to fulfill this need.

 Here is one example to override `HttpBackend` and/or `RpcClient`: